Restormel Castle and Lostwithiel circular walk

 There are records of a bridge in Lostwithiel from the 12th Century and there is also record of a mediaeval chapel and toll house on the town side of Lostwithiel bridge.
 The current bridge dates from the 15th Century - the 5 pointed arches nearest the town are from this period.
 The parapets were added in the 17th Century and the bridge was extended in the 18th Century with the round arches on the far side from the town.

-33. Go through the gate, and follow the path under the bridge to another gate.
-Go through this to reach a junction of paths.
+33. Go through the gate, and follow the path under the bridge to another gate (if the river is high enough to flood the walkway, use the gate leading onto the road instead and the one approximately opposite which leads into the same park).
+Go through the gate to reach a junction of paths.

 The bridge is at the normal tidal limit of the river.